 [an error occurred while processing this directive]

 The psychopath may be jealous or seem paranoid.
 A classic clue is that the person will argue ad hominem to defend or rationalize his or her actions!
-Simply put, he or she will heatedly combat "the attacker" (be it a parent, friend, judge, society, etc) with name calling and finger-pointing of some kind, in order to get attention off his or her own behavior.
+Simply put, he or she will heatedly combat "the attacker" (be it a parent, friend, judge, society, etc) with name-calling and finger-pointing of some kind, in order to get attention off his or her own behavior.
 It is also in this vein that the psychopath usually works on his or her intimates, constantly implying a lack of skills, looks, knowledge, etc, on the part of the other.
-The danger here (particularly for women since they tend to blame internally, while men tend to blame externally), is buying into his or her attempts to bring you down -- to "level the self esteem playing field" so that they can actually have a chance at ego enhancement!
+The danger here (particularly for women since they tend to blame internally, whereas men tend to blame externally), is buying into his or her attempts to bring you down -- to "level the self esteem playing field", so that they can actually have a chance at relative ego enhancement!

 With material goods, this motive is exposed when they threaten to take back a gift or to even destroy something he or she made for you.
 The gift was not a gift at all.
 It was more like an unspoken bribe for you.
 Their expectation upon giving it, I suspect, was that you selflessly continue to fulfill all of his or her emotional and material needs -- or else!
 Quite infantile, wouldn't you say?
 Consider that if an infant is hungry or has soiled itself, it will negatively reinforce your parenting behavior with ear-splitting screams and cries.
-In other words, be on the lookout for someone who is not an infant, yet negatively reinforces parenting behavior in you.
+In other words, be on the lookout for someone who is not an infant or child, yet negatively reinforces parenting behavior in you.
 Such parenting behaviors might include the setting of personal boundaries or providing various types of resources.

-Since many psychopaths are so shockingly immature and selfish, that while interacting with normal people, they really have to hide this for as long as they can.
+Since many psychopaths are so shockingly immature and selfish, that while interacting with normal people, they feel they really have to hide this fact for as long as they can.
 For psychopaths, personality deception is long-practiced and their narcissistic resentment of the past runs deep.
 I'll even venture to say that this personality deception begins as soon as the future psychopath realizes that he or she can think bad things about others and no one can "hear" them.
 (In the coming years, I believe it will become painfully obvious that their sheer numbers are on the rise, possibly even gaining in their percentage of the general population.)

 There are as many paths to deviancy as there are deviants.
 Along those paths, though, are similar events.
-[Syntheory Note: My dilated use of the term "events" includes the manifestation of various types of people.]
+[Subject Note: My dilated use of the term "events" includes the manifestation of various types of people.]
 For instance, while aging through the childhood years, (purposely omitting the term "growing up" here!), a person may experience continuous disappointments while never developing much of a sense of being able to control anything that happens to or around him or her.
-(Some such common events these days include the conditions created in the wake of divorce, being raised by grandparents or other relatives, domestic violence and the substance abuse of one's caregivers.)
-A victim mentality will likely emerge as a gestalt from the memory constructures (memcons), and this then shapes thought patterns to blame others for the bad things that happen to them in the future.
+(Some such common, causative events these days include the conditions created in the wake of divorce, being raised by grandparents or other relatives, ongoing domestic violence and the substance abuse of one's caregivers.)
+A victim mentality will likely emerge as a gestalt of the memcons (memory constructures), and this would then shape thought patterns to blame others for the bad things that happen to them in the future.
 Especially likely targets of blame are the person's intimates.
 Other popular targets include "the government" and other power-wielding groups and individuals.
-[Syntheory Note: When I use the term "mentality" here, I mean it as described by Paul MacLean, 1990.
+[Subject/Author Note: When I use the term "mentality" here, I mean it as described by Paul MacLean, 1990.
 Go ahead.
 Find this book, gather up your academic courage and dive right in!]
 [RIP Paul D.MacLean, 1913-2007]

 Finally, please look at this page, too.
 On it you will see one woman's attempt to discredit me in some way.
 I take it as a compliment.
 She is telling me that I do know what I'm talking about when I write about psychopaths.
 Also, two external links I present on this page are to a group thought by some to be a cult.
 All I can say to that is, "Oh well, even cultists can come up with a good quote now and then."

 ...no, perhaps just a wee bit cynical.
 Now what purpose could mean-spirited, ruthless, non-empathic behavior possibly serve our species -- and the continuation thereof?